sequelize/sequelize/docs/manual/core-concepts/getters-setters-virtuals.md

 Sequelize allows you to define custom getters and setters for the attributes of your models.

 Sequelize also allows you to specify the so-called *virtual attributes*, which are attributes on the Sequelize Model that doesn't really exist in the underlying SQL table, but instead are populated automatically by Sequelize.
-They are very useful to create custom attributes which is also could simplify your code, for example.
+They are very useful to create custom attributes which also could simplify your code, for example.

 ## Getters